Oak Ridge hopes to put itself on the map for North Carolina's Mountains-to-Sea Trail users

 “If they need supplies or to stop and have dinner at a restaurant or whatever, we want to make it easy for them to do that,” Royal said.

-Royal said Oak Ridge hopes to be a hiker-friendly destination on the Mountains-to-Sea Trail, much like Hillsborough and Elkin have become.
+Royal said Oak Ridge hopes to be a hiker-friendly destination on the MST, much like Hillsborough and Elkin have become.